nijint/AI-Chatbot/README.md

-# AI-Chatbot
-AI Chatbot — CustomTkinter Desktop Interface with Generative AI Integration

-# 🤖 AI Gemini Chatbot — Desktop Interface
+# 🤖 AI Chatbot — Desktop Interface

 A modular **Python-based AI chatbot** built with **CustomTkinter** that integrates Google’s Gemini Generative AI API into a lightweight desktop application.
 Designed for experimentation, academic prototyping, and rapid UI-driven AI workflows.